-Since 1991, the Michigan Department of Community Health (MDCH) has implemented a comprehensive Breast and Cervical Cancer Control Program (BCCCP) through a multi-year grant from the U.S. Centers for Disease Control and Prevention.
+Since 1991, the Michigan Department of Health and Human Services (MDHHS) has implemented a comprehensive Breast and Cervical Cancer Control Navigation Program (BCCCNP) through a multi-year grant from the U.S. Centers for Disease Control and Prevention (CDC).
 With these funds, low-income women now have access to life-saving cancer screening services and follow-up care, including cancer treatment if that should be needed.

-The following information MUST be determined PRIOR to enrolling women in BCCCP
+The following information MUST be determined PRIOR to enrolling women in BCCCNP

 1. Insurance status: Ask the following questions:

-4. Residency and Citzenship Status: (must be Michigan Resident)
+4. Residency and Citizenship Status: (must be Michigan Resident)

 c.
 EXCEPTIONS for Residency Status: